microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 {% include image.html url="/assets/img/arduino_menu_select_sodaq.png" description="Select the SODAQ Board Libraries" %}

 ### Setup the Arduino Serial Port
 The Serial Monitor enables you to interact, log & debug applications on connected devices.
 You will be using the Serial Monitor to get information from the connected device.
-At this point connect the micros usb to the device then to the computer.
+At this point connect the micro usb cable to the device then to the computer.
 Next select the serial port in Arduino IDE.

 **Note** The actual `Port Names` will vary between different Operating Systems.
 The screenshots below are from the Ubuntu OS.